kennymc-c/ucr-integration-sonyADCP/README.md

 ### Advanced setup settings

 If you're using different ports for ADCP or SDAP advertisement than the default values, you need to activate the advanced settings option when configuring the integration.
-Here you can change the ADCP/SDAP ports & ADCP password and timeout as well as the interval of both poller intervals.
+Here you can change the ADCP/SDAP ports and timeout as well as the interval of both poller intervals.

 Please note that when running this integration on the remote the power/mute/input poller interval is always set to 0 to deactivate this poller in order to reduce battery consumption and save cpu/memory usage.